 Figure 4-1 Example of trust domains in the Security related Events Handling architecture

+The security related event configuration entity configures the collection of security related events at the NF and/or optional event collection framework.
+The security related event collection entity collects security related events from the NF or optionally via an event collection framework.
+There is also management related event collection, but it is not in scope of this document.
+The optional event collection framework collects events from both 3GPP specified NFs and functions not specified by 3GPP, and potentially correlates different events, e.g. from different layers.

+The interfaces for collection of security related events are in scope of the present document.
+Requirements on the configuration of security related events are in scope of the present document.

 Editor’s Note: this figure is for information purposes to illustrate the requirement work.
 It will be revisited further once the requirements get agreed.

 NOTE 1: The definition of the trust domains is to be established by the PLMN-operator.